Alidr79/cueless_EEG_subject_identification/Dataset/readme.md

-You can download the data from [hugging face](https://huggingface.co/datasets/Alidr79/cueless_EEG_subject_identification) and replace the `Dataset` directory it here.
+You can download the data from [hugging face](https://huggingface.co/datasets/Alidr79/cueless_EEG_subject_identification) and replace the `Dataset` directory here.